 Why is it important to use a borrowing power calculator?

-- Details of your income.
-This section requires you to enter accurate details of all sources of your income, including salaries, commissions and monthly bonuses.
-Your income is what ultimately determines what you can borrow as it’s where money for the monthly payments of your mortgage will come from.
+- Your income.
+Your income is the biggest factor in determining what you can borrow as it’s where money for the monthly payments of your mortgage will come from.
 If you’re signing the mortgage with a partner or spouse, you’ll need to enter details of your joint or household income, which can increase the amount you can borrow.

 Ask an Expert